 - a.
-KYC Policy and AML Guidelines
+KYC and PMLA Policy

 - b.
 Grievance Redressal Policy

 - c.
-Vigil Mechanism & Whistle Blower Policy
+Whistle Blower Policy

 - d.
 Policy against Sexual Harassment at workplace

 - e.
-Enterprise Risk Management Policy
+Risk Management Framework Policy

 - f.
 ALM Policy

+- g.
+Policy on Vigil Mechanism

 The Company may from time to time adopt any other policies as may be required under applicable law or approved by the Board of Directors.